General FAQs

 Is there any income generation from the systems?

 Many of the projects we have developed provide a new source of local income generation.
 Solar home systems allow families to power a business that uses small electrical appliances to earn additional income, like an electric hair razor, a beater for making pastries, or woodworking equipment to make crafts.
-Our micro-grid projects use smart meters allowing families to pay a small monthly fee for electricity usage; a fund that is used to pay a local system operator.
-Micro-grids offer families a chance to start businesses that require a larger load than a solar home system could provide powering, for example, wood mills, grain mills, electric sewing machines and food processing equipment.
+Our microgrid projects use smart meters allowing families to pay a small monthly fee for electricity usage; a fund that is used to pay a local system operator.
+Microgrids offer families a chance to start businesses that require a larger load than a solar home system could provide powering, for example, wood mills, grain mills, electric sewing machines and food processing equipment.
 Solar-powered drip irrigation systems have proven to be an excellent way for small rural farmers to increase their income and crop yields.
 Grain mill and coffee roaster projects create small businesses which create local income generation and save people time from having to walk to another community for these services.
 Observation towers in Nepal help increase local income generation as the towers are more attractive to local and international travelers with electricity.
 Income from the tower funds local conservation efforts to protect animals and maintain the national parks in Nepal.

 Do you provide communities with computers or Internet access?

-Providing communities with computers and Internet access is not part of our mission, but by bringing reliable electricity to rural areas, we are paving the way for the use of computers and other technologies.
+Providing communities with computers and Internet access is not part of our mission, but by bringing reliable electricity to rural and urban areas, we are paving the way for the use of computers and other technologies.
 For example, in one community on the Island of Ometepe in Nicaragua, the presence of electricity at the elementary school allowed the community to qualify for the One Laptop per Child program.
-Now, each student has his/her own laptop to take home at night and use in class each day.
+Now, each student has a laptop to take home at night and use in class each day.
 In another community on the Island of Zapatera, electricity at the school allowed non-profit Children’s Wellness Fund to donate desktop computers to the school.
 We have installed cell repeaters and Wi-fi towers in some communities to allow us to stay in touch with the community and remotely monitor the solar systems.

 What is the typical system size for your projects?